-As an advocate for the underserved, a proponent for youth empowerment, civic engagement and advocacy, as well as effective juvenile justice alternatives, Carlos has dedicated his entire life and career in providing opportunities and resources locally and statewide.
+As an advocate for the underserved, a proponent for youth empowerment, civic engagement, and advocacy, as well as effective juvenile justice alternatives, Carlos has dedicated his entire life and career to providing opportunities and resources locally and statewide.

 Since the very beginning, Carlos’ connection to ASPIRA was firmly entrenched with the organization, first as an "Aspiranté”, serving both as a member of the board and as a student representative for New Jersey and ASPIRA’s National Offices.
 Today, he leads a staff of 30 employees in Newark, NJ, while overseeing a multi-million-dollar budget serving thousands of youth and their families annually.
 During his leadership, Carlos has generated millions of dollars in grant and donation support for programmatic and community based initiatives and services.

 As an innovator, Carlos has created a duo of programs that has since been replicated by other ASPIRA affiliates.
 He created and developed the Evening Reporting Center in the State of NJ for juveniles, in conjunction with the Juvenile Justice Commission of Essex County.
 The program was designed to provide a series of rehabilitative alternative services to incarceration for juvenile offenders ages 14-18.
 Since its creation, it has become a model program and has received numerous accolades from both local and statewide judicial and government agencies.

 Merging his passion for boxing, specifically with the tenets and structure of the sport, Carlos also created the first ASPIRA Boxing and Nutritional Fitness program which gives youth the opportunity to learn about boxing techniques, physical fitness and proper dieting.
 The program teaches participants the mental aspects of the sport such as discipline, diversity & inclusion, respect of others and resiliency.
 For some, the program has also become a launching pad for those that choose to compete locally and statewide in competitive matches.